onja-org/w2_js_foundations/03_data_types_operators.md

 // TypeScript would give you an error if you tried: let userAge: number = "25";  // ❌ Error!
 String can't be assigned to number
 ```

+Typescript also provides type safety for functions, objects, and more, which you will learn about later.
+It is a powerful tool for building large, reliable applications where you can feel confident everything is working how you expect it to.
+The type problems we experienced now are just a small taste of the kinds of issues that can arise in larger applications.
+Typescript will be your friend!

 ### Building Good Type Habits Now